 Here's how to add an automatic table of contents in a word processing program:

-Click the ‘References’ tab;
+Click the "References" tab.

 Finish by updating the table.

-Remember to display the words “Table of Contents” at the top of the page.
+Remember to display the words "Table of Contents" at the top of the page.
 Also, consider using dotted lines and increasing the spacing between lines to improve legibility for the reader.
 Finally, you can use different sizes of font.
-For example, you can use size 14 to indicate a section, size 12 for a part and size 9 for paragraph etc.
+For example, you can use size 14 to indicate a section, size 12 for a part and size 9 for a paragraph etc.

-Graphic layout
+Graphic Layout

-The font
+The Font

 There are two types of font:

-Sans serif fonts, i.e. fonts that don't have that extra stroke (e.g. Arial, Calibri).
+Sans serif fonts, i.e., fonts that don't have that extra stroke (e.g., Arial, Calibri).

 Reading from a screen is easier when the text is written in a sans serif font.

-Avoid decorative fonts (e.g. Comic sans MS).
+Avoid decorative fonts (e.g., Comic sans MS).
 Use of such fonts will prevent you from being taken seriously.

-Bold type
+Bold Type

-Signing an email
+Signing an Email

-You can configure your mail box so that a signature appears by default, i.e. so that certain text appears automatically at the end of your emails.
+You can configure your mail box so that a signature appears by default, i.e., so that certain text appears automatically at the end of your emails.

 Consider including the following points:

-Your full name;
+Your full name

-Your post or professional title;
+Your professional title

-The name of your company;
+The name of your company

-Your phone number(s); and
+Your phone number(s)

-Your office address, if necessary.
+Your office address, if necessary

 To help you create an email signature, here are some examples of how it’s done: